 Each day except the last was broken into 4 legs with breaks at a water-stop in the morning, lunch and a water-stop in the afternoon.
 The last day was broken into 2 legs with a further convoy into Paris.

-We set off around 0700 and I begun the journey with a gentleman called Paul.
+We set off around 0700 and I began the journey with a gentleman called Paul.
 Ironically the ride took me back past my house.
 Paul and I got separated when we hit our first major hill.
 Quite simply I could not get up the hill as fast as him and it was at this point that I felt that I had not done enough preparation.
-Still I made it to the water-stop after about 28 miles.
+Still, I made it to the water-stop after about 28 miles.
 I had an energy bar, water and some isotonic drink before heading off about 20 minutes later.
 The water-stop was well stocked.

 There were more hills before lunch.
 There was also a lot of mist and rain.
 During this leg, I got talking to a few riders who were overtaking me.
 There was a good sense of camaraderie and I had several conversations with others as we rode along the road.

 Lunch was cold meats, bread, salads and a hot pasta dish.
-In the afternoon, I begun to get tired and I was riding with a guy called Jonathan who refused to abandon me on the harder sections.
+In the afternoon, I began to get tired and I was riding with a guy called Jonathan who refused to abandon me on the harder sections.
 We ended up keeping together after the water-stop and rode into Dover together.
 The run into Dover was the easiest with a large stretch downhill.

 Some did not make the ferry but made the next one.